maxguru/efdb/README.md

 ### Contributing

-We also welcome contributions through:
+Contributions are also welcome through:
 - Bug reports and feature requests
 - Documentation improvements
 - Pull requests